 WHAT IS THIS SACRAMENT CALLED?

-It is called the sacrament of Reconciliation, because it imparts to the sinner the live of God who reconciles: “Be reconciled to God.”
+- It is called the Sacrament of Reconciliation because it imparts to the sinner the God who reconciles: “Be reconciled to God.”
 He who lives by God’s merciful love is ready to respond to the Lord’s call: “Go; first be reconciled to your brother.”